d3vgru/nodetsam/README.md

 * at least two major flavors

-  -reference: thin client, server does heavy lifting
+  -reference: thin client, instance does heavy lifting

-  -meshtodon: offload as much server work as possible in p2pmode
+  -meshtodon: offload as much instance work as possible in p2pmode

 * how much integration is possible with things like network type, battery level?